 This is a 58 year old woman with a history of inferior MI.
-She has had a week of intermittent substernal chest pain.
+She has had a week of intermittent substernal chest heaviness associated with SOB.
 Because it came again and lasted for one hour, she called 911.
 The medics recorded a 12-lead, then gave her aspirin and nitro, and her pain resolved completely.
 It seems the physicians caring for her did not see this ECG, so I am not showing it first.
 On arrival in the ED around midnight, she was pain free and had this ECG recorded:

 T-wave inversion in LAD ACS:

-| Previous ECG from 3 years prior shows old inferior MI and baseline precordial ST elevation of early repolarization.
+Previous ECG from 3 years prior shows old inferior MI and baseline precordial ST elevation of early repolarization.
 There is upward concavity and normally upright T-waves. |

-| After stenting, there was another rise and fall of troponin, which probably precipitated the new changes (T-wave inversion typical of Wellens' syndrome) in precordial leads. |
+After stenting, there was another rise and fall of troponin.
+Now the Pattern A Wellens' waves are very well developed. |

 T-wave inversion in LAD ACS: